 That background shapes how I coach.
 I know what high-pressure environments ask of you and also what they quietly take.
 I bring structure, not just reflection.
 Tools that actually drive change, not just conversations that go nowhere.

-Today I hold 3 coaching certifications, including ICF-accredited training in identity-level change because the most significant shifts happen not just in what people do, but in how they see themselves.
+Today I hold three coaching certifications, including ICF-accredited training in identity-level change because the most significant shifts happen not just in what people do, but in how they see themselves.

 My work is grounded in four things: